Why GameStop shares are on a wild, Reddit-driven run

 “The ‘short squeeze’ story is that shorts think it’s worth $20 or less, so at $25, they pressed, and when the stock went to $30, they covered, driving it to $35, where they shorted again.
 It’s a vicious (or virtuous) cycle,” said Michael Pachter, an analyst with Wedbush Securities.
 Pachter noted that roughly one-third of the company’s 65 million outstanding shares are owned by company insiders and activist investors, and that when one of them sells, the “bubble may burst.”

 From its lows last April, when GameStop traded at $2.80, shares have risen more than 2,400 percent.
+Stock traders experienced wider volatility on Monday, as other companies targeted by short sellers rose and fell in dramatic bursts, including AMC and Nordstrom.

 “The sudden, sharp surge in GameStop’s share price and valuation likely has been fueled by a short squeeze, given the high short interest, and, to a lesser degree, speculation by retail investors on forecasts for the new gaming cycle and the involvement of activist RC Ventures,” said Joseph Feldman, an analyst at Telsey Advisory Group, in a note on Monday.